 - In lieu of a thesis, students are required to complete a project in cooperation with their employer (company or governmental agency) and/or their major professor or take a written comprehensive exam.
-Students must register for 6 hours of FDSC 503. - In addition to the requirement for 6 hours of FDSC 503, a minimum of 24 hours of graduate course work is required.
-This work must be approved by the student's GAC and a minimum of 14 hours must be in courses numbered above 500.
-The GAC may require additional course work if the student's progress or background indicates such a need. - All students are required to take 1 hour ANSC 525 or PLSC 525 Research Ethics and 2 hours of FDSC 601 Seminar during their program.
-Students are expected to attend departmental seminars during their master's program. - All students are required to complete at least 6 hours from the list of FDSC 511, FDSC 514, FDSC 521, FDSC 525, FDSC 541, FDSC 590, and FDSC 618. - All students are required to complete at least 3 credit hours of graduate level statistics courses as approved by the GAC. - Students not working on a project will be required to take a written comprehensive examination covering their course work.
+Students must register for 6 hrs of FDSC 503. - In addition to the requirement for 6 hrs of FDSC 503, a minimum of 24 hrs of graduate course work is required.
+This work must be approved by the student's GAC and a minimum of 14 hrs must be in courses numbered above 500.
+The GAC may require additional course work if the student's progress or background indicates such a need. - All students are required to take 1 hr ANSC 525 or PLSC 525 Research Ethics and 2 hrs of FDSC 601 Seminar during their program.
+Students are expected to attend departmental seminars during their master's program. - All students are required to complete at least 6 hrs from the list of FDSC 511, FDSC 514, FDSC 521, FDSC 525, FDSC 541, FDSC 590, FDSC 618, and FDSC 691 (FDSC 601 cannot be counted for this requirement). - All students are required to complete at least 3 hrs of graduate level statistics courses as approved by the GAC. - Students not working on a project will be required to take a written comprehensive examination covering their course work.
 In addition, an oral final examination covering the project or contents in the written comprehensive exam, and course work is required.
 The oral examination must be held on the Knoxville campus.
 In case of failure, the candidate may not apply for reexamination until the following semester.
 The result of the second examination is final.